 Dealing with the loss of a loved one can be a very stressful time.
-While you may already be dealing with the grief of losing someone close to you, you may be surprised at the amount of paperwork that also comes with this loss.
+There is a surprising amount of paperwork that must be completed while you’re still in mourning.
 One of the most common questions we receive from donor families is, when will a death certificate become available and how do I obtain one?

 What Exactly Is a Death Certificate?

 Similar to how a birth certificate contains vital information about a person’s birth, a death certificate contains vital information about a person’s death.
 A death certificate is a formal legal document issued by the state that contains detailed information regarding a person’s death, such as: place of death, cause of death, time of death, ethnicity, occupation, and other details about the individual.
 Government and health officials often use this information for research and statistical purposes, such as determining the most common causes of death.
 However, these documents weren’t always around!

 In the 1500s all birth, marital, and death certificates were kept in local churches.
 Due to the number of births and deaths that took place in homes, it was difficult to keep track of when they occurred.
 This is why some people run into roadblocks when tracing their genealogy beyond the 1900s.
 Around 1910, the United States developed a standardized method of tracking vital records, which included birth certificates and death certificates being accounted for by the state and federal government in a central database.